vaibhavcode/cs-project/README.md

 # Computer Vision-Based Real-Time Attendance Logger

-This project implements a real-time attendance logging system using computer vision techniques.
-It leverages facial recognition to track attendance and log it automatically based on video feeds.
+This project implements a real-time attendance logging system using computer vision.
+It leverages facial recognition to track attendance and log it automatically from video feed.

 ---